jakoch/awesome-composer/README.md

 - [PHPCodeSniffer-Composer-Installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer
 - [Composer-Warmup](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
 - [Foxy](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations when composer package is installed or updated.
-- [NodeJS-Installer](https://github.com/thecodingmachine/nodejs-installer) - downloads and installs NodeJS and npm as composer package
+- [NodeJS-Installer](https://github.com/thecodingmachine/nodejs-installer) - Downloads and installs NodeJS and npm as composer package.
 - [Imposter-Plugin](https://github.com/typisttech/imposter-plugin) - Wrapping all composer vendor packages inside your own namespace.
 Intended for WordPress plugins.

 ## Tools